docker/whalesay/README.md

 * the `default.cow` is now a Docker whale
 * a `docker.cow` was added
+* a modification to the `install.sh` to disable interactive feature

-This image is used in the Docker demo tutorial as a teaching tool.
+This code is used to build an image for use in the Docker demo tutorial.
+The image is used purely as a teaching tool.

 -------